-Provide educational opportunities that prepare students for successful careers in professional and career technical fields in an increasingly global environment, retrain existing employees, and promote local and state workforce development initiatives that meet employer needs.
+- Provide educational opportunities that prepare students for successful careers in professional and career technical fields in an increasingly global environment.

-Maintain and expand a broad range of innovative technologies in the delivery of traditional and distance learning programs, student services, and state-of-the-art communication platforms.
+- Maintain and expand a broad range of innovative technologies in the delivery of traditional and distance learning programs, and student services.

-Offer adult education, continuing education, and skills training programs that provide all students with opportunities to improve competencies, attain personal/professional goals, and promote career/college readiness.
+- Offer adult education, continuing education, and skills training programs to improve competencies, attain personal/professional goals, and promote career/college readiness.

-Establish, maintain, and promote partnerships to respond to the needs of the community, improve education, and stimulate economic and workforce development.
+- Foster partnerships to respond to the needs of the community and stimulate economic and workforce development.

 - Enhance student development and success through programs of faculty advising and academic support.